esquerg/discordbot/README.md

   <img src="./img/aboutUs.jpg" alt="Logo" width="730" height="504">
 </a>

-We are students of LaSalle College who present an interesting topic for the student community. **Creating a Discord Bot from Scratch with Python.**
+We are students of LaSalle College who present an interesting topic for the student community. **Creating a Discord Bot from Scratch with Python.**.

 And in this repository you will find what is necessary for our Workshop.